feathersjs/feathers/docs/cookbook/authentication/firebase.md

 ```
 > Note: Since Firebase can be used for more than just authentication, we'll store our service account in the root of our config.
 Otherwise, if preferred, you can store under `authentication.oauth`.

+`"firebase"` must be listed in `authStrategies` because clients authenticate with `POST /authentication` (flow #2).
+That is only safe because `getProfile` below calls `verifyIdToken` — never trust a client-supplied profile.
+See [OAuth configuration and security](../../api/authentication/oauth.md#configuration-and-security).

 ## Authentication Strategy